Oghma-Infinium/Ascensio/README.md

 ## Introduction

 Ascensio is a comprehensive visual overhaul for Skyrim Anniversary Edition that was created in June 2022 originally, before it was recently passed down to the creators of [Fahluaan](https://github.com/Oghma-Infinium/Fahluaan).
 Ascensio is a labor of love from 3 Skyrim modders, who care a little bit too much about visuals, to provide minimal gameplay changes in favor of an expansive graphical package that offers custom recolors for many mods and a plethora of handpicked assets for a consistent visual experience.

-The full modlist can be viewed [here](https://loadorderlibrary.com/lists/ascensio-1).
+The minimal gameplay changes within the list are nothing major and consist of mods such as True Directional Movement, animation replacers to fix jank vanilla animations, and unofficial patches, such as USSEP, to fix game exploits.
+If you're curious about the specific mods in the list, the full modlist can be viewed [here](https://loadorderlibrary.com/lists/ascensio-1).

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).